carljm/django-secure/README.rst

 .. warning::
-    If ``checksecure`` gives you the all-clear, all it means is that you're now taking advantage of a tiny selection of simple and easy security wins.
-That's great, but it doesn't mean your site or your codebase is
-    secure: only a competent security audit can tell you that.
+    If ``checksecure`` gives you the all-clear, all it means is that you're now taking advantage of a small selection of easy security wins.
+That's great, but it doesn't mean your site or your codebase is secure: only a competent security audit can tell you that.

 .. end-here